Long-Range Transformers for Dynamic Spatiotemporal Forecasting: Experiments

-We evaluate each model on a custom dataset of temperature values collected from the ASOS Weather Network.
+\textbf{NY-TX Weather.} We continue with more realistic time series domains where we must learn to forecast a relatively small number of variables $N$ with unknown relationships over a long duration $L$.
+First we evaluate on a custom dataset of temperature values compiled from the ASOS Weather Network \cite{asos}.
 We use three stations in central Texas and three in eastern New York to create two almost unrelated spatial sub-graphs.
 Temperature values are taken at one-hour intervals, and we investigate the impact of sequence length by predicting $40$, $80$, and $160$ hour target sequences.
 The results are shown in Table \ref{tbl:asos_results}.
-Our spatiotemporal embedding scheme provides the most accurate forecasts, and its improvement over the \texttt{Temporal} method appears to increase over longer sequences where the temporal attention compromise may be more relevant. \texttt{LSTM} is the most competitive baseline.
-This is not surprising given that this problem lies towards the TSF end of the spatiotemporal spectrum, where LSTMs are a common default.
-The success of \texttt{MTGNN} is more surprising because we are using it at sequence lengths far longer than considered in the original paper \cite{wu2020connecting}.
-However, its convolution-only output mechanism begins to struggle at the $80$ and $160$ hour lengths.
+Our spatiotemporal embedding scheme provides the most accurate forecasts, and its improvement over the \texttt{Temporal} method appears to increase over longer sequences where the lack of flexibility that comes from grouping the two geographic regions together may become more relevant. \texttt{MTGNN} learns spatial relationships, but temporal consistency can be difficult without decoder attention; its convolution-only output mechanism begins to struggle at the $80$ and $160$ hour lengths.